itzg/docker-minecraft-server/README.md

 ## Running a PaperSpigot server

 Enable PaperSpigot server mode by adding a `-e TYPE=PAPER -e VERSION=1.9.4` to your command-line.

+By default the container will run the latest build of [Paper server](https://papermc.io/downloads) but you can also choose to run a specific build with `-e PAPERBUILD=205`.

     docker run -d -v /path/on/host:/data \
         -e TYPE=PAPER -e VERSION=1.9.4 \